All Episodes

 Oh, you found that?

-You're reading about that even.
+You're reading about that even?

-That's not the rapper that was in question at Oklahoma U. That was a different rapper.
+That's not the rapper that was in question at Oklahoma U.

-Okay, let's set this up.
+Anyway, okay, let's set this up.

-But yesterday, the whole point, and I don't want to have to reset this table, but uh people have noticed that the press, not all of it, but quite a lot of the drive-by media is really hammering Mrs. Clinton.
+But yesterday, the whole point, I don't want to have to reset this table, but people have noticed that the press, not all of it, but quite a lot of the drive-by media is really hammering Mrs. Clinton, even before her press conference yesterday, but especially after it, on the basis of, oh, no, this was just the 90s all over.

 We don't want to go through this again.

-Because the impression that everybody has is these reporters all love the 90s.
+It's amazing to read these guys, by the way, because the impression that everybody has is these reporters all love the 90s.

-Oh man, those were the salad days.
+Oh, man, those are the solid days.

-We had Clinton, and he overcame this Republican onslaught led by Newt Gingrich.
+Yeah, we had Clinton, and he overcame this Republican onslaught led by Newt Gingrich.

-They won the house in 94, and Clinton made mincemeat of them in the 95 bunch of deal, and basically just ran roughshot over them, and the and Clinton was loved and adored because he so easily beat the Republicans, and they loved how he did it.
+They won the House in 94, and then Clinton made mincemeat of him in a 95 bunch of deal, and basically just ran roughshot over them.

 He lied.

-He got away with lying to a grand jury, had an affair with an intern.
+He got away with lying to a grand jury.

-Any other president would have been thrown out of office, but Clinton not only survived, he became a biggest rock star in the Democrat Party.
+But Clinton not only survived, he became a biggest rock star in the Democrat Party.

 What is true is they love Bill Clinton.